Who loves the smell of morning breath? Um, no one.

 Think you know everything there is to know about mouthwash?
 Here are a few of the more common mouthwash myths that need dispelling:

 Mouthwash cures bad breath.
 Some mouthwashes do, but not all.
-Some can actually encourage bad breath (due to the fact that they dry out your mouth).
+Some can encourage bad breath (due to the fact that they dry out your mouth).
 And remember, mouthwash is a temporary fix, not a long-term solution, for the underlying cause of your bad breath.

 Mouthwashes are all the same.
 Not at all, as you'll see in the next section, there are different mouthwashes for different purposes (teeth whitening, anti-cavities, desensitizing, etc.).